-While there are a variety of circumstances in which an in-residence appointment may be appropriate for a department, it is expected that they will entail only a brief association with the University.
-(See Annual Contracts)
+The criteria for determination of rank in temporary appointments are the same as those stipulated for full-time tenure-eligible positions.
+While there are a variety of circumstances in which a temporary appointment may be appropriate for a department, it is expected that they will entail only a brief association with the University.
+(See Annual Contracts).
+Temporary appointees are not eligible for tenure while serving in a temporary appointment status.